Mahler equations for Zeckendorf numeration: Introduction

 \section{Introduction}

-Christol's theorem states that a series $f(x) = ∑_nf_nx^n$ with coefficients in the finite field~$𝔽_{q}$ is algebraic over the field of rational functions~$𝔽_{q}(x)$ if and only if the sequence $(f_n)_{n ⩾ 0}$ is $q$-automatic, i.e., $f_n$ is a finite-state function of the base-$q$ expansion of~$n$ \cite{Christol-1979, Christol-1980}.
-In this article we extend Christol's theorem to sequences that are finite-state functions of the Zeckendorf numeration.

-Christol's theorem is firmly anchored in algebra, and its beauty lies in the fact that it connects algebraicity of series over finite fields to automata theory.
+Christol’s theorem is a bridge between algebraicity and finite state computability.
+It characterises the algebraicity of formal power series $f(x)$ with coefficients in a finite field of characteristic $p$, as being those where the $n$-th coefficient of $f(x)$ is computed by a deterministic finite automaton using the base-$p$ representation of $n$.
+Such sequences are called \emph{$p$-automatic.} Christol's theorem is firmly anchored in algebra, and its beauty lies in the fact that it connects algebraicity of series over finite fields to automata theory via numeration.
 However, it falls short of being a complete characterisation of automatic sequences, as it only characterises $q$-automaticity when $q=p^k$ is a prime power.
-One way of generalising Christol's theorem is by replacing, on the one hand, algebraic equations with \emph{Mahler equations}, and on the other, automaticity with \emph{regularity}, as done by Becker and Dumas \cite{Becker-1994, Dumas-1993}.
-This larger context allows us to move from the setting of finite fields to that of commutative rings.

-We can trace the passage from a polynomial to a Mahler equation as follows.
-Assuming that $q=p^k$, if $(f_n)$ is $q$-automatic, then Christol's theorem tells us that $∑_nf_nx^n$ is the root of a polynomial over $𝔽_q(x)$.
-It follows that $∑_nf_nx^n$ must also be a root of an \emph{Ore} polynomial, $P(x,y) = ∑_{i=0}^dA_i(x)y^{q^i} $.
+Another limitation is that it is only concerned with sequences over finite alphabets.